 When traveling to Disney World with our young kids, I usually don’t consider the more high-end restaurants.
 It doesn’t seem worth the effort, particularly with picky eaters.
 After booking the Animal Kingdom Lodge for four nights, I figured we’d just dine at the Mara and within the parks.
-I was still intrigued by Boma, however.
+Boma still intrigued me, however.
 Our departure wasn’t until noon on our final day, so that left enough time for a good meal.
-Sanaa wasn’t possible since it opened too late, and it was easy to secure a breakfast slot at Boma for around 9 a.m.
+Sanaa opened too late, and securing a breakfast slot at Boma for around 9 a.m was easy.
 I booked the ADR about a month before our trip, which made me again enjoy the flexibility of a January vacation.

 Boma is regarded as one of the top buffets at Disney World, especially for dinner.
 I chose breakfast mostly due to our schedule but also because the price was more reasonable.
 My younger daughter is under three and was still free.
-The total price for two adults and one child was just shy of $60 before tip, which isn’t outlandish given all the food options.
+The total price for two adults and one child fell just short of $60 before tip, which is not outlandish given all the food options.
 The restaurant is located on the resort’s first floor just a short walk downstairs from the lobby.
 It’s a convenient location for both guests heading to the parks and resort hoppers.

 Boma offers a nice mix of standard breakfast fare with more unique options.
 There were more than enough choices for us and the girls, yet it never felt overwhelming.
 This isn’t a Vegas-style buffet and still feels intimate within the open dining area.
 The quality was high even with normal dishes like eggs and bacon.
 Boma’s signature drink is the Jungle Juice, and it’s quite tasty…maybe too tasty.
 The mix of orange juice, passion fruit juice, and guava juice is sweet but not overwhelming.
 I also had quite a lot of the coffee, which was also a solid choice.